Human Body Facts

 The Chironex fleckeri, also called the sea wasp, is one of the most lethal jellyfish to humans

-The box jellyfish, a group of 51 known species, is estimated to be the most venomous marine animal on our planet.
+The box jellyfish, a group of 51 known species, is estimated to be the most venomous marine animals on our planet.

 It’s a myth that urinating on a jellyfish sting will relieve the pain.
 One way to alleviate the pain from a sting is to remove the tentacles with tweezers and soak the area stung in hot water.